dinhhientran/sample-rent/README.md

 * Rails 4.2.8
 * Database: Postgresql 9.6 using postgis adapter

-We also apply gems such as slim for template engine, devise for user registration/authentication, annotate, boostrap etc
+We also apply gems such as slim for template engine, devise for user registration/authentication, annotate, boostrap, rspec for testing etc

 # Install